 349 Decatur St. SE Ste.
 A1, Atlanta, Georgia

-This trendy eatery in Atlanta serves some of the best chicken and waffles in town.
-Don’t forget to try salmon croquettes and eggs or satisfy your sweet tooth with Barney’s French toast topped with decadent banana cream.
+This trendy eatery in Atlanta serves some of the best pancakes in town.
+Don’t forget to try salmon croquettes or satisfy your sweet tooth with Barney’s French toast topped with decadent banana cream.

 Le Crepe Cafe